- Fee assured

 - Urological oncology

 Simon Brewster has worked full-time in his current position in Oxford since 1998, prior to which he trained in London and Bristol.
 Married to a GP with two daughters, his subspeciality interests focus on the diagnosis and management of prostate cancer and benign prostatic disease.
 He pioneered radical prostatectomy and Holmium laser prostate enucleation (HoLEP) in Oxford.
 Simon is engaged with clinical governance in his department as well as undergraduate and postgraduate teaching: He is a Fellow and Clinical Tutor at Hertford College (University of Oxford) and a trained Educational Supervisor within his Deanery.
 Since 2017 Simon is serving as an elected Governor (staff, clinical) at the Oxford University Hospitals NHS Foundation Trust.
-He has published over 80 peer-reviewed original research reports and review papers between 1983 – 2017.
+He has published 90 peer-reviewed original research reports and review papers between 1983 – 2018.

 Areas of interest

 Prostate disease including prostate cancer, benign prostatic hyperplasia (BPH) & prostatitis; urinary symptoms, haematuria; Prostate biopsy including transperineal transrectal & MRI-targeted.
 Surgical procedures including TURP, Holmium laser (HoLEP), radical prostatectomy (open and robotic).
 Imaging and needle placement during prostate brachytherapy.
 Implantation of prostate fiducial markers and SpaceOAR gel injection prior to prostate radiotherapy.
 General urological procedures including circumcision, hydrocele, cystoscopy, bladder tumour cancer resection and urethral bulking injection.